JedLee6/Top150-LeetCode-Quick-Review-Notes/08_Linked_List/061_LinkedList_92._Reverse_Linked_List_II.md

 ### Intuition and Main Idea

-To solve the problem of reversing a segment of a singly linked list between two given positions `left` and `right`, we need to carefully handle the pointers to ensure that only the specified segment is reversed while the rest of the list remains unchanged.
+To solve the problem of reversing a segment of a singly linked list between two given positions `left` and `right`, we need to carefully **rearrange the pointers** to ensure that only the specified segment is reversed while the rest of the list remains unchanged.

 The main idea is to:
 1. Traverse the list to find the starting point of the segment to be reversed.